mmandel/8Nights2/8nights2_unity/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.0.7:

+* Updated to SteamVR runtime v1448479831.

+* Many enums updated to reflect latest SDK cleanup (v0.9.12).

+* Various fixes to support color space changes in the SDK.

+* Render models set the layer on their child components now to match their own.

+* Added a bool 'Load Additive' to SteamVR_LoadLevel script to optionally load the level additively, as well as an optional 'Post Load Settle Time'.

+* Fixed some issues with SteamVR_LoadLevel fading to a color with 'Show Grid' set to false.

+* Fixed an issue with orienting the loading screen in the SteamVR_LoadLevel script when using 'Loading Screen Distance'.

 Changes for v1.0.6: